kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

      default-router 192.168.5.1
 ```

-Next we will introduce the helper address statement on the management Vlan's SVI.
-Connect to switch ***TBD*** and paste the following configuration:
+Next we will introduce the helper address statement on the management Vlan's SVI to point to the router or switch where the DHCP configuration is.
+Connect to switch ***3850*** and paste the following configuration:

 ```
   interface Vlan 5